-- Identify various types of bodywork that can be used to support breastfeeding issues
+- Identify various types of bodywork that can be used to support feeding issues

-- Assess basic aspects of anatomical structure and function that may impact breastfeeding
+- Assess basic aspects of anatomical structure and function that may impact feeding

 - Comprehensively view structure as it impacts feeding ability and provide targeted care plan strategies